Belarus at the 2009 World Championships in Athletics

-Belarus will compete at the 2009 World Championships in Athletics from 15–23 August.
+Belarus competed at the 2009 World Championships in Athletics from 15–23 August.
 A team of 26 athletes was announced in preparation for the competition.
 Selected athletes have achieved one of the competition's qualifying standards.
 Among the stronger members of the team are reigning Olympic hammer throw champion Aksana Miankova and 2008 Olympic silver medallists Andrei Krauchanka and Natallia Mikhnevich.